 What is Arbitrage Trading?

-Simply said, the arbitrage trading is an activity of buying cryptocurrency at one place only to sell it on another.
-The process can happen in one, two, or even more platforms at the time, with one or more digital coins.
+Crypto arbitrage trading can happen in one, two, or even more platforms at the time, with one or more digital coins.
 Arbitrages a legal process, where investors seek out those assets that differ in value at different places.

 Additionally, arbitrage can be done on time basis, where investors bet on future value for the same, or more assets.
 Thus, it is easy to see why so many traders use bots and AI programs to help them gather data.